LET-99-dependent spatial restriction of active force generators makes spindle's position robust: Modelling the positional switch on oscillation onset

 \subsubsection{Number of microtubules reaching the cortex}

 We set to estimate the variation of the total number of astral microtubule contacts emanating from a single centrosome versus the position of this centrosome along the AP axis.
 We worked in spherical coordinates $(r,\theta,\phi)$ centered on the posterior centrosome that displayed a slow posterior displacement assumed to be a quasi-static motion, with zenith pointing towards posterior.
-We denoted $\theta$ the zenith angle and $\phi$ the azimuth (Supplementary Fig. S3A).
+We denoted $\theta$ the zenith angle and $\phi$ the azimuth (Figure \ref{fig2}A).
 We calculated the probability of a microtubule to reach the cortex in the active region, represented as $\theta\in [0,\theta_0 ]$ and $\phi\in [0,2\pi [$.
-We integrated over the corresponding solid angle.
-Then the number of microtubules reaching the cortex $\mathcal{M}\left(\mathcal{S},\alpha\right)$ comes readily (Fig. 2A):
+We integrated over the corresponding solid angle and the number of microtubules reaching the cortex $\mathcal{M}\left(\mathcal{S},\alpha\right)$ came readily (Figure \ref{fig2}B):

-where $r_\mathcal{S}\left(\theta,\phi\right)$ is the distance centrosome-cortex in polar coordinates centered on the centrosome, dependent upon the shape of the cortex $\mathcal{S}$ and the boundary of the active force generator region $\theta_0$ (Fig. 2C).
-We observed a switch-like behaviour as the posterior centrosome went out of the cell centre and closer to the posterior side of the embryo (Fig. 2A).
+where $r_\mathcal{S}\left(\theta,\phi\right)$ is the distance centrosome--cortex in polar coordinates centered on the centrosome, dependent upon the shape of the cortex $\mathcal{S}$ and the boundary of the active force generator region $\theta_0$ (Figure \ref{fig1}).
+We observed a switch-like behaviour as the posterior centrosome went out of the cell centre and closer to the posterior side of the embryo (Figure \ref{fig2}B).